 Seeking a career on super yachts or in the marine industry?
-This course will provide you with the grounding and basic seamanship needed to crew onboard a motor boat or yacht.
+This course will provide you with the grounding and basic seamanship needed to crew onboard a motor boat or sail yacht.
 Training onboard a classic vessel such as Luna Moon has added advantages not found on regular much smaller sail training yachts.
-Besides sailing between the several tropical islands and building your all-important sea miles, the Luna Moon Sailing Academy will teach you leadership and teamwork skills, all while making new friends.
+With no winches or electrical gear to assist with the hoisting of sails students quickly come to terms with the power and driving forces the wind can provide.
+Besides sailing between the several tropical islands and building your all-important sea miles, the Luna Moon Sailing Academy will teach you leadership and teamwork skills, all while forging new friends.

 $425 // 5 DAYS

 This add-on course is designed to enable the more capable sailor to navigate extended passages.
 It includes practical navigation exercises and sample chart work and calculations.
 It is recommended that you complete the International Competent Crew course before starting this course.
 We recommend that you complete this course in conjunction with the practical sailing and mile building course.